mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

 If the answer is no, this probably means you need a change.

 > Is there something I can do on my end?
-It’s the problem of others not
+The problem is others not
 > listening to me, there’s nothing I can control.

 Yes, you can.
 You can’t control what others do unless you have very good